 Interns must provide evidence of health insurance.

-Application procedure for the session starting on 17 March
+Application procedure for the session starting on 16 June 2014 is now open and will close on 16 March 2014.

 Your CV and motivation letter should be written in one of the 3 official languages and should clearly indicate the following: